SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 <!-- Main Release Version 10.2.0 [CU7] - Feature Release Version 10.2.10 -->

-When you tried to access a shared dashboard created in a previous version, the migration of the dashboard would get stuck because the Web API was unable to write the current Dashboards app version to the `C:\Skyline DataMiner\WebPages\dashboard\appversion.json` file.
+When you tried to access a shared dashboard created in a previous version, the migration of the dashboard could get stuck because the Web API was unable to write the current Dashboards app version to the `C:\Skyline DataMiner\WebPages\dashboard\appversion.json` file.

 #### Web apps: App would incorrectly log in again after the user had logged out [ID_34227]